-Cinnamon bark essential oil is a highly versatile essential oil that can be used aromatically, topically, and even internally to treat a wide variety of health issues.
+Cinnamon bark essential oil is a highly versatile essential oil that can be used aromatically, topically, and internally.
 Cinnamon bark essential oil can be used to help prevent infection, remedy digestive issues, support the respiratory system, ease the pain of sore muscles, and more.

 The use of cinnamon—botanically known as Cinnamomum verum or Cinnamomum zeylanicum—goes back thousands of years.
 Its botanical name is derived from the Arabic word “amomon,” which means “fragrant spice plant.”
 1

-The true cinnamon tree is a member of the Lauraceae family and is native to Sri Lanka, although is also cultivated commercially in India, Java, Brazil, Vietnam, Madagascar, Zanzibar, and Egypt.
+The true cinnamon tree is a member of the Lauraceae family and is native to Sri Lanka.
+Now, it is also cultivated commercially in India, Java, Brazil, Vietnam, Madagascar, Zanzibar, and Egypt.
 It is a small, tropical evergreen tree that can grow up to 30 feet in height and has aromatic bark and leaves.

 The term “cinnamon” can also refer to C. aromaticum, which is also known as cassia.
-Most of the cinnamon and cinnamon sticks you find in the grocery store these days are actually cassia instead of true cinnamon since cassia is less expensive.
+Most of the cinnamon you find in the grocery store these days is actually cassia instead of true cinnamon.
+This is because cassia is less expensive.
 2

 Although cinnamon is readily available in any grocery store today, this was not always the case.
 In ancient times, cinnamon was a highly-prized aromatic spice.

-Cinnamon was imported to Egypt from China as early as 2000 BCE and is mentioned in multiple passages of the Bible.
+Cinnamon was imported to Egypt from China as early as 2000 BCE.
+It is also mentioned in multiple passages of the Bible.
 In Exodus, for example, Moses used cinnamon, cassia, myrrh, sweet calamus, and olive oil to create a holy anointing oil.

 In the first century AD, Pliny the Elder wrote that 350 grams of cinnamon were equal in value to over 5kg of silver.
 Additionally, ancient Egyptians used cinnamon in the embalming process, and physicians in medieval times used cinnamon to treat coughs and sore throats.

-After Roman Emperor Nero murdered his wife, he ordered every bit of cinnamon in the city to be burnt, amounting to an entire year’s supply of the spice.
+After Roman Emperor Nero murdered his wife, he ordered every bit of cinnamon in the city to be burnt.
+This amounted to an entire year’s supply of the spice.
 Cinnamon was also commonly used on funeral pyres in Rome.

 During the Middle Ages, the source of cinnamon was a mystery.
-Arab traders were the first to introduce this spice to the west, and they did a remarkable job of hiding the true origin of this commodity and controlled the trade of the spice for nearly 3,000 years.
+Arab traders were the first to introduce this spice to the west.
+They did a remarkable job of hiding the true origin of this commodity and controlled the trade of the spice for nearly 3,000 years.

-Portuguese traders finally discovered the source of cinnamon at the end of the 15th century and began to control the trade for over 100 years.
+Portuguese traders finally discovered the source of cinnamon at the end of the 15th century and took over for 100 years.
 3

 There are two different types of cinnamon essential oil, both distilled from C. zeylanicum.
-Cinnamon leaf essential oil is steam distilled from the leaves of the true cinnamon tree, while cinnamon bark essential oil is distilled from the bark.
+Cinnamon leaf essential oil is steam distilled from the leaves of the true cinnamon tree.
+On the other hand, cinnamon bark essential oil is distilled from the bark.